 (2) In subsection (3) “applicant” means an applicant for a prospecting licence, exploration licence, mining lease or general purpose lease.

-(3) Where in respect of any land the warden is satisfied that 2 or more applicants complied with the initial requirement in relation to their applications at the same time, priority shall, unless written agreement is concluded by the applicants and lodged at the office of the mining registrar within the prescribed time, be determined by ballot conducted by the warden in open court on a date to be determined by the warden and notified to the applicants.
+(3) Where in respect of any land the warden is satisfied that 2 or more applicants complied with the initial requirement in relation to their applications at the same time, priority shall, unless written agreement is concluded by the applicants and lodged at the office of the mining registrar within the prescribed time, be determined by ballot conducted by the warden on a date to be determined by the warden and notified to the applicants.

+(3a) Each ballot under subsection (3) is to be conducted in public.

 (4) In this section a reference to compliance with the initial requirement in relation to an application is a reference —

 (a) in the case of an application for an exploration licence, to lodging that application at the office of the mining registrar;